-Three different banana cultivars: Banana, Ladyfinger and Plantain pseudostem farm wastes were obtained from local farms in Ede area of Osun State.
-Cleaned kitchen knife was use to split the each cultivar pseudostem into layers.
-The layers were thereafter sun dried and cut into smaller pieces in preparation for cooking.
+Three different banana cultivars: Banana (Musa balbisiana), Plantain (Musa paradisiaca) and Lady Finger Banana (Musa acuminata) pseudostem farm wastes were obtained from local farms in Ede area, along ido-Osun road of Osun State.
+The samples were washed with cleaned tap water and cleaned kitchen knife was use to split the each cultivar pseudostem into layers.
+The layers were thereafter sun dried for seven days and cut into smaller pieces in preparation for cooking as showed in Figure 1.